mirogaudi/memo-service/README.md

 ### Functionality

-- Application implements CRUD operations for memos (notes)
+- Application implements CRUD operations for memos and labels
-- Memo service is `@Transactional` to avoid race condition
+- Memo and label services are `@Transactional` to avoid race condition

 ### Database